ejjan/ICD9_classification_Python/README.md

 * type
 * sentences indicating the code

-I used supprot vector machine to classify ICD code in this project.
+I used support vector machine to classify ICD code in this project.